 The survey also showed what characteristics a digital euro needed to have in order for people to embrace it.
 For example, 59 percent of the respondents said that having an option to pay offline was important or very important; 72 percent said it was important that a digital euro would be based on a purely European infrastructure.

 However, the most important feature for respondents is the protection of privacy.
-Three out of four respondents said it was important or very important for the digital euro to protect their privacy better than existing payment options.
+Three out of four respondents said it was important or very important for the digital euro to protect their privacy better than existing digital payment options.

 4 The digital euro and the protection of privacy